 If you really want your YouTube widget to stand out from the rest of your content, click the Customize tab at the top of your screen.
 This is where you can change your feeds’ layout, information displayed in each youtube post, and individual styling options.

-Under the Layout heading, you can choose from a grid, gallery, list, or carousel layout for your feed.
+Under the Layout heading, you can choose from a grid, YouTube gallery, list, or carousel layout for your feed.
 Clicking each layout option reveals further settings such as how many columns to use, etc.

 Below is the Info Display section, where you can show or hide different pieces of information on your YouTube widget.
 For example, you can hide the play icon, date, username, and more.